jaimetur/PhotoMigrator/help/1-command-line-interface.md

              Specify the Asset Type to filter assets in the different Photo Clients.
              (default: all)
 -AlbFld,   --albums-folders <ALBUMS_FOLDER>
-             If used together with '-uAll, --upload-all' --immich- upload-all', it will create an Album per each subfolder found in
+             If used together with '-uAll, --upload-all', it will create an Album per each subfolder found in <ALBUMS_FOLDER>.
-             <ALBUMS_FOLDER>.
 -rAlbAss,  --remove-albums-assets
-             If used together with '-srAllAlb, --synology-remove-all-albums' or '-irAllAlb, --immich-remove-all-albums', it will also delete the assets (photos/videos) inside each album.
+             If used together with '-rAllAlb, --remove-all-albums', it will also delete the assets (photos/videos) inside each album.
 -gpthProg, --show-gpth-progress = [true,false]
              Enable or disable Progress messages during GPTH Processing. (default: False).
 -gpthErr,  --show-gpth-errors = [true,false]